-- 1 The applicant fills out online the registration form: e-mail address, organizational info, common name, country code, payment info - 2 The applicant accepts the online subscriber agreement

-- 3 Either a key pair is generated on an applicant's device (e.g. computer, smart card device etc.) or the subscriber requests that GlobalSign generates a key pair on their behalf.
-In the latter case the application requires a strong password from the applicant to facilitate a secure delivery mechanism. - 4 The public key and online request are sent to GlobalSign automatically - 5 GlobalSign verifies the submitted information by checking organizational, payment and any other information as it sees fit also through third party databases or resources.
-This may also include checks in third party databases or resources and independent verification through telephone. - 6 GlobalSign may positively verify the applicant. - 7 If GlobalSign issues both the public certificate and the GlobalSign generated private key to the applicant, then it will be protected by the strong password provided by the applicant during the registration process. - 8 GlobalSign may issue the certificate to the applicant. - 9 Renewal: allowed - 10 Revocation: allowed
+- 1 The applicant fills out online the registration form: e-mail address, organizational information if appropriate, common name, country code, payment info - 2 The applicant accepts the online subscriber agreement - 3 Either a key pair is generated on an applicant's device (e.g. computer, smart card device etc.) or the subscriber requests that GlobalSign generates a key pair on their behalf.
+In the latter case GlobalSign requires a strong password from the applicant to facilitate a secure delivery mechanism. - 4 The public key and online request are sent to GlobalSign automatically - 5 GlobalSign verifies the submitted information by checking organizational, payment and any other information as it sees fit utilising.
+This may also include checks in third party databases or alternative resources and independent verification through telephone. - 6 GlobalSign may positively verify the applicant. - 7 If GlobalSign issues both the public certificate and the GlobalSign generated private key to the applicant, then it will be protected by the strong password provided by the applicant during the registration process. - 8 GlobalSign may issue the certificate to the applicant. - 9 Renewal: allowed - 10 Revocation: allowed